henryjmin/OoT3DCameraControl-KOR/README.md

 TODO: Find the memory addresses for Epona's coordinates (?), and allow free camera control when riding Epona.
 TODO: Check whether the jitter of the free camera can be further mitigated.
+TODO: Modify the camera function to zoom it further out when the Y coordinate increases.